inasafe/inasafe/docs/reporting-standards.md

 ### Description:

 The map title appears at the top of each map product and describes the map content.
-Evey map must have a title.
+Evey map should have a title.
 Using this table as a reference:
 ![image](https://cloud.githubusercontent.com/assets/16660099/17198916/2fae4eda-54a3-11e6-8640-2a1554dd7277.png)

 The title should use the following syntax:
 <**exposure**> <**affected by**> <**hazard type**> <**event/hazard**>

 **Exposure** identifies which exposure element present in the analysis area, that is subject to potential losses, is being focused on in this report.
  Examples of exposure elements include: people (population), buildings (building and infrastructure), roads, and land cover. **Affected by/in** is the influence or effect from an external factor, i.e. affected by a hazard.
-**Hazard type** is the type of hazard that has been chosen for analysis out of the hazards that are supported by InaSAFE for analysis. **Event/hazard** shows whether the analysis is from a single scenario (**event**) or multiple scenarios (**hazard**).
+We use the word 'affected' as the default describer for all hazards.
+Words such as inundated, flooded, impacted should not be used.
+Please note that for Indonesian reports we use the word 'terdampak' even though it is not directly translated from 'affected'. **Hazard type** is the type of hazard that has been chosen for analysis out of the hazards that are supported by InaSAFE for analysis. **Event/hazard** shows whether the analysis is from a single scenario (**event**) or multiple scenarios (**hazard**).

-Please note that specific "not translated" words are used for titles in the Indonesian version.

 ### Examples: